India on the rise as never before, on way to reclaim past glory: VP Dhankhar | Education

 And, this means, ''we are on the way to reclaim the glory'' India enjoyed ages ago, he asserted.

+He cited how India fought against the COVID-19 pandemic when cities like New York and London, and Europe was overburdened with patients.

+The vice president said time has come when the youth of the country, especially students, become ''authentic opinion makers''.

-DU Vice Chancellor Yogesh Singh said, ''DU has completed 100 years of successful and accomplished journey, and India completed 75 years since Independence.
+On the National Education Policy, he said, ''First time this policy has lent a new dimension to our thinking.''
+Addressing the event, DU Vice Chancellor Yogesh Singh said, ''DU has completed 100 years of successful and accomplished journey, and India completed 75 years since Independence.
 From three colleges which were established before the setting up of DU (in 1922), now it has 90 colleges.''
-PTI VA KND SMN SMN
+Also, the number of girls in the university has significantly grown over the decades, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)